How to Evaluate Offers for Your First Job After College

 2. Be Clear About Your Role

 Make sure you understand what you will actually be doing in your first job.
 Go beyond the descriptions in corporate literature.
-Ask your prospective employer for the opportunity to speak with recent hires in similar jobs and ask questions like:
+Ask your prospective employer for the opportunity to speak with recent hires in similar jobs and ask questions like these:

 - Walk me through how you spent your day yesterday?